maxpetul/C3X/README.md

 AI workers are triggered to build Wonder Districts in generally the same workflow as Standard Districts, based on when an AI city chooses a Wonder, triggering a worker to build a Wonder District.
 The only difference is that unlike Standard Districts, Wonders are specifically ["remembered"](https://github.com/instafluff0/C3X_Districts/blob/districts_v1/injected_code.c#L10907) and [city production set to building the Wonder as soon as the Wonder District is completed](https://github.com/instafluff0/C3X_Districts/blob/districts_v1/injected_code.c#L4434-L4448).

 With so many tiles taken up by Districts, you may be wondering how to actually feed your cities or gain shields.
 First, it's probably a good idea to expand your `city_work_radius` (e.g., to 3, adding at least one more ring of workable tiles around your city) and `minimum_city_separation` to some higher value.
-Beyond that though, enter Distribution Hubs.
+Beyond that though, enter Distribution Hubs:

 ## Distribution Hubs